hindu-comm/weblogs/manasataramgini/2008/05/2008-05-25_the-anti-shaiva-rants-of-the-nastika-s.md

 maheshvara at the head of asuras, nAgas, yakShas and rakShas takes control of 24 holy pITha-s of bhAratavarSha.
 As mahAdeva was in maithuna with his shakti kAlarAtri he asks his hordes to set up and worship 24 li\~Nga-s.
-The primal buddha vajradhara assumes the form of heruka on meru and emanates 24 DAkinI-s and vIra-s with whom he subjugates the devatA-s and crushes the li\~Nga-s at the 24 pITha-s.
+The primal buddhavajradhara assumes the form of heruka on meru and emanates 24 DAkinI-s and vIra-s with whom he subjugates the devatA-s and crushes the li\~Nga-s at the 24 pITha-s.
 In their place he introduces the practice of the bauddha-kaula doctrines.